pemba17/online-chat/README.md

 ### Client-side Configuration

 Download the `index.html` script and make the necessary changes in the file.
-Open the `<script>` file and update the IP address to match your PC/Laptop's IP address in the highlighted section `<10.13.81.121>`, keeping the port unchanged.
+You can change localhost to your Laptop/PC IP in `server.py` and `script.js`

 To find your IP address, use `ipconfig` for Windows or `ifconfig` for Linux, and update it in the script accordingly.